 Whether you're planning to build a single storey extension into a side return or across the back of your house, adding in a large expanse of glazing into your design will ensure your newly expanded room is flooded with light all year round.

 Suited to both contemporary and period homes, glass extensions are governed by building regulations, although you may not need planning permission.
-Find out all you need to know in our guide to adding a glass extension.
+Find out all you need to know in our guide to glass extensions.

 13. Add a small house extension at the rear